adamsuleman00/Azure-Honey-Net-SOC/README.md

 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

+SecurityEvent: Witnessed an outstanding reduction of approximately 74.48%, minimizing potential threats.

+Syslog: Achieved an exceptional decrease of around 97.33%, ensuring enhanced monitoring and threat detection capabilities.

+SecurityAlert: Achieved an astounding 100% decrease, indicating the elimination of alerts through rigorous hardening measures.

+SecurityIncident: Successfully attained a remarkable 100% decrease, signifying complete prevention of security incidents.

+AzureNetworkAnalytics_CL: Accomplished a remarkable 100% decrease, eliminating any potential entries and fortifying the network's resilience.

 ## Approach to Handling High-Priority Incidents with NIST Guidelines and Security Controls
 To handle high-priority incidents effectively, I followed the guidelines provided by NIST 800-61 (Revision 2) and implemented the security controls outlined in NIST SP 800-53 (Revision 4).
 Here's how I approached the process: